acgetchell/mundus-atrox/src/game/mana.md

 *Cantrips* and other *At Will* abilities do not consume *Mana* directly, as they are powered by the **Being**.
 Certain classes also have spells that are *Always Prepared* and do not count against Spell Slots.
-In this case, *Always Prepared* spells are added to the *Known Spell* list, and their *Spell Level* is added to the *Mana* for the character.
+In this case, *Always Prepared* spells are added to both the *known spell* list and the *prepared spell* list, and their *Spell Levels* are added to the *Mana* for the character.

 *Example: A 5th level Druid in the Circle of the Forest has 26 Mana.
-Barkskin, Spider Climb, Call Lightning, and Plant Growth are always on the prepared spell list and may be cast if the Druid has sufficient Mana.*
+Barkskin, Spider Climb, Call Lightning, and Plant Growth are always both known and prepared and may be cast if the Druid has sufficient Mana.*

 [Ritual Spells] require *Mana* equal to their level available to begin the ritual, but the spellcaster attunes the spell to the *Mana* of the environment.
 Thus, it does not deplete the spellcaster's *Mana* directly.